top of page

 When should you hire a personal injury lawyer in Ontario?

-Early advice is particularly helpful when:
+Early legal advice can be helpful when:

-• your symptoms are not resolving
+• symptoms are not improving

-• your injuries have caused an income loss
+• injuries have caused income loss

 • there is disagreement about who is at fault